srujalp1203/streaming-graph-data-pipeline/README.md

 - Graph schema and relationship counts were verified
 - PageRank and BFS outputs were validated against expected traversal behavior

-Screenshots and summaries are available in the `results/` directory.
+Validation summaries are available in the `results/` directory.

 ---